Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 })
 ```

 Angular creates a single, shared instance if a service is provided at root level.
 This shared instance is injected into any class that asks for it.
-By usiong the `@Injectable()` metadata, Angular can remove the service from the compiled app if it isn't used.
+By using the `@Injectable()` metadata, Angular can remove the service from the compiled app if it isn't used.

 ### Provide with a specific NgModule

-Registering a provider with a specific NgModule returns the same instance of a service to all components in that NgModule if they ask for it.
+Registering a provider with a specific NgModule will return the same instance of a service to all components in that NgModule if they ask for it.

 ```ts
 @NgModule({